openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

    * Manage quality by voting for high quality resources or flagging resources as spam or abuse.

-Instructors can endorse useful resources or remove irrelevant entries.
+Course team members can endorse useful resources or remove irrelevant entries.

 If you use the Recommender, you should inform students through course content or :ref:`course updates <Adding Course Updates and Handouts>` about the